 Continue west through the region of Asturias and take a few days to “pueblo-hop,” stopping overnight at quaint seaside villages like Cudillero and Llanes.
 Here, explore hidden beaches and indulge in local favourites like sidra (a crisp cider), savoury Asturian cheeses and fabada asturiana (white bean stew).
 Don’t miss the pink monastery and Enol lakes at Covadonga.
 You’ll have to navigate steep mountain roads to get there, but it’s worth the white-knuckle driving.

-Stop and relax at one of Asturias’ most famous beaches, Playa del Silencio.
-As its name suggests, this is an impossibly tranquil spot to unwind after a day of driving, though it does see more action in the summer months.
+Then, stop and relax at one of Asturias’ most famous beaches, Playa del Silencio.
+As its name suggests, this is an incredibly tranquil spot to unwind after a day of driving, though it does see more action in the summer months.
 Plan to park your car and trek down to the beach on foot.

 2. The Netherlands

 Amsterdam is a city you could spend forever in (don’t forget to eat at Mediamatic Eten, a vegan restaurant with private, socially-distanced greenhouses for diners), but the rest of the Netherlands is sorely underrated.
 Decorated with windmills, tranquil canals and inviting Dutch villages, a scenic road trip in the Netherlands is best spent visiting a few key cities and taking a series of short day trips.

 From Amsterdam, for example, you can drive a half-hour west, to Haarlem, where you can experience 15 to 16 hours of daylight in the summer — lots of time to see the sights (don’t miss the towering St. Bavo Church).
 And the traditional fishing village of Volendam, with its colourful wooden houses, is a relaxing place to spend a day.